sethadams2024/networking-lab-journal/README.md

 - Plugged the main Ethernet into it:
 - Plugged LANN1 into my gaming pc to configure it
       - Interestingly enough, it started working immediately.
 I don't understand why yet.
 - Ok, I cannot access the configuration menu and need to reset the thing.
-The device says to not change the password but the previous owner did otherwise.
+The device says not to change the password, but the previous owner did otherwise.
+- Figured it out, held the reset for 15 seconds with my new screwdriver set "Mechmax" highly recommend for small screws and smaller needed tools.
+- After configuring it as a Dynamic IP, the system is up.
+Due to being very old, I am maxed at roughly 94Mbps.